projectcontour/contour/design/jwt-verification-design.md

       -
         # name is a unique name for the provider.
         name: provider-1
+        # default is whether or not this provider should be applied
+        # to routes by default.
+At most one provider can have this
+        # flag set to true.
+        default: true
         # issuer (optional) must match the "iss" field in the JWT.
         # If not specified, the "iss" field is not checked.
         issuer: foo.com